dnt0n/tp/docs/UserGuide.md

 viewpayment all
 ```
 <img src="images/ViewPaymentAll.png" alt="view payment all" width="450" />
+(here we assume all members have been unarchived)

 Treasura neatly lists all members and their respective total payment, together with a **grand total sum across all payments**.